 The shift in the Top 10's share of sales, however, grew to a collective estimated \$11.5 billion for 2017, compared to approximately \$11.0 billion in the prior year, also nearly a 5 percent increase.
 That put the Top 10 at an estimated 33.2 percent of the total U.S. market sales in 2017.
-Continued on page 44

-YOU'VE HEARD OF Vision Source BUT DID YOU KNOW:
+YOU'VE HEARD OF VISION SOURCE BUT DID YOU KNOW:

-Member Practice Revenue Growth is 10X the Industry Average 016 Million Patients Treated Annually Online Staff Learning With 100+ Courses
+Member Practice Revenue Growth is 10X the Industry Average

+16 Million Patients Treated Annually

+Online Staff Learning With 100+ Courses